 Winter Tires and The Law

-The province of Quebec has already made winter tires mandatory between December 15 and March 15, and for very good reason!
+The province of Quebec has already made winter tires mandatory between December 15 and March 15.
+For a very good reason!
 Just look up videos of winter driving in Quebec and you will see why winter tires are legally required there.

 In addition, Alberta and British Columbia have them as a requirement to drive in more mountainous areas.
 For example, it is illegal to drive the Coquihalla Highway (AKA: Highway 5) in BC without winter tires.